applerosander-coder/Hikari/replit.md

 **UI/UX Decisions:**
 - **Color Scheme:** Strict monochrome palette (black, white, gray) is consistently applied across all UI elements.
 - **Responsive Design:** Optimized layouts for various screen sizes, ensuring mobile-friendliness with responsive text, image scaling, and adaptive components.
 - **Interactive Elements:** Utilizes **Embla Carousel** for swipeable browsing and **Framer Motion** for animations, including a celebratory animation for successful bids.
-A floating bubbles background with soft pulse effect (40 translucent bubbles floating upward) is used in the hero section for a clean, modern "live" feeling.
+A 3D particle field with depth-based movement and mouse-responsive parallax creates a premium, tech-driven aesthetic in the hero section.
 - **Component Library:** Built with **Radix UI** primitives and styled using **Tailwind CSS**.
 - **User Flow:** Includes email/password and GitHub OAuth authentication, a dashboard with personalized content (My Bids), and dedicated pages for auction browsing and bidding.
 Bid processing incorporates a payment flow with webhook verification and idempotency protection.